LITERACY WITH LESLEY

 14. READING INFORMATIVE TEXTS in a variety of formats and in a range of reading levels

 The range of reading levels, and the diverse formats of these sample texts will appeal to different readers while offering similar information but differentiation.
-Below is a sample TEXT SET:

 Picture